 For Multiple Water Sources – Each water source is to have a specific SPA associated with it.
 It is recognized that some SPAs may include areas that overlap with another source’s SPA- that is acceptable.

-The water system must apply for an Operating Permit prior to serving water to the public.
+A Permit to Operate [Type 5 procedures] the water system must obtain this permit prior to serving water to the public.